mhammadsaani/DevOps/DevOps with Kunal/2- YAML/YAML.md

   -Item3
 ```

-#### You want to display multiple line in your browser but you want your browser to treat it as a single line #Use ">"
+#### You want to display multiple line in your browser, but you want your browser to treat it as a single line #Use ">"
 ```
 aboutInSingleLine: >-
   I am a CS student